|

 So

-on the topic of wireless etiquette, the general conclusion/advice here
+on the topic of wireless etiquette, the general conclusion and advice

 where your attention should be on something else, whether it's driving